 Samjhana Khanal, a doctoral student studying disease resistance in lettuce, has been awarded a $50,000 grant from the Schlumberger Foundation, a nonprofit organization that supports science and technology education.

-Two thousand years ago, lima beans were a food reserved for warriors in the Moche culture of coastal Peru.
-Today, researchers at the UC Davis Department of Plant Sciences are leading a program to develop tools and resources to breed better beans faster.
+Researchers at the UC Davis Department of Plant Sciences are leading a program to develop tools and resources to breed better beans faster.
 Their work is part of a larger effort to create new versions of the delicacy that will flourish in the United States.

 Meet Clara, Shirley and Estelita.
 With thickly layered petals, varieties of texture and colors ranging from elegant peach to cactus orange to pastel pink, these zinnias were among the new varieties that debuted at a recent field day on the UC Davis campus.